Skip to main content

 Inline embed

-An inline embed is a type of embed that loads and plays the media in line with the other content on your site.
+An inline embed is a type of embed that loads and plays media inline with the other content on your site.
 Inline embeds are different from popover embeds, which “pop over” the rest of the content on the page.
 Types of inline embed codes include: standard embed, fallback embed, and the oEmbed.
 You can also make inline embed codes responsive or fixed size.
 The inline embed is available in the Embed & Share modal.

 Integrations